Job outlooks for Managers in health care

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Managers in health care in the Vancouver Island and Coast region:
+Here are some key facts about managers in health care in the Vancouver Island and Coast region:

 • Approximately 1,060 people worked in this occupation in May 2021.